Political economy of finance, debt and development

 Finance is one of the most powerful factors impacting capitalist development, and the power of financial capital has grown considerably since the 1980s and the transition to neoliberal strategies of development.
 Individuals, families, businesses, governments, and so on have become more dependent on access to finance, money, and debt that are far from guaranteed and which require the constant reassertion of one’s creditworthiness.
 At the same time, the rise in finance has meant an increase in economic instability and crisis.
 Many questions arise.
 Do governments and state financial managers in developing middle-income countries act at the behest of financial capital or on its behalf?
 Why have popular classes (including peasants, farmers, working poor, small business owners, and so on) shouldered the enormous social costs of recurrent financial crises that originate in financial profit that benefit a small minority of people who own and control money resources?
-These are but two of the many questions surrounding the historical problem of how neoliberal strategies of development have become finance-led – or more specifically of the rise of emerging finance capitalism – which this course explores.
+These are but two of the many questions surrounding the historical problem of how neoliberal strategies of development have become finance-led – or more specifically of the rise of emerging finance capitalism – which this module explores.

-The course focuses mostly on the experiences of middle-income countries or emerging capitalisms.
-To understand the changes to how national development strategies have been funded since the 1980s, the course explores the historical, social, and political determinants of change by paying attention to issues of power and conflict.
+The module focuses mostly on the experiences of middle-income countries or emerging capitalisms.
+To understand the changes to how national development strategies have been funded since the 1980s, the module explores the historical, social, and political determinants of change by paying attention to issues of power and conflict.
 The weekly conceptual topics are rooted in specific middle-income country case studies to help draw out both the differences and commonalities among middle-income societies.
-The first part of the course introduces and establishes the background to the rise of emerging finance capitalism.
+The first part of the module introduces and establishes the background to the rise of emerging finance capitalism.
 The second part examines how finance works today, the major actors and agencies involved, and some of the chief controversies.
 The final section explores questions of alternatives and opportunities, if any, that have arisen out of the current world financial crisis.

-This course is based on three-hour weekly seminars, and there are no tutorials since these sessions are integrated into each week’s seminar.
+This module is based on three-hour weekly seminars, and there are no tutorials since these sessions are integrated into each week’s seminar.
 Each seminar is organized around a question, for example, why is money important, why is the US important, why are capital controls important, and so on.
-The seminars are then collectively driven (student discussion and participation) around understanding and answering that question based on the course readings, in-class discussion, videos, and so on.
-As such, students wishing to take this course must be prepared to come and to actively participate in each and every seminar because we will not be following a traditional lecture format.
+The seminars are then collectively driven (student discussion and participation) around understanding and answering that question based on the module readings, in-class discussion, videos, and so on.
+As such, students wishing to take this module must be prepared to come and to actively participate in each and every seminar because we will not be following a traditional lecture format.
 It is also important to know that in your essay assignment you will take the ideas from one of the week’s topics and apply it to a real world problem of finance, debt, and development in emerging capitalism today.
 The written form will NOT be that of a standard essay, but rather of a piece of personal writing for a magazine, official statement, letter to the editor, journal entry, or something similar.
 In the script, you must take the vantage point of an actor involved in the real world problem of finance.
 The assignment, nonetheless, requires that you be both rigorous in your research and application of ideas but also creative in their presentation.

 Objectives and learning outcomes of the course